r-devel/r-dev-web/WindowsBuilds/R-4.3/howto.md

 env PKG_CONFIG_PATH=/x86_64-w64-mingw32.static.posix/lib/pkgconfig pkg-config --static opencv4 --libs-only-l
 ```

 But, again, they don't work.

-Installing pkg-config should definitely not be
-done from R packages: the tool will be added to Rtools when the package
+In simple projects, the output of pkg-config may be useful as a starting
+point to establish a working linking order.
+But larger projects tend to
+provide extremely long lists of libraries (where many are repeated), which
-databases are fixed for static linking.
+are infeasible for manual updates.

 ## Computing linking orders (background)